 It is possible to measure the VBAT current to the M.2 module.
 JP34 is connected over series resistor R293 that powers the M.2 connector, J36.
-Note that R293 is a zero-ohm resistor per default.
-To measure the current, R293 must be replaced with a suitable resistor.
+JP34 is shorted by default and note that R293 is not mounted.
+To measure the current, either measure current through the two pins of JP34 or mount a suitable resistor on R293 and measure the voltage drop over JP34.

 Selecting a suitable value is a trade-off between measurement resolution and voltage drop.
 It is recommended to keep the voltage drop below 100mV.
-Also remember that there can be current spikes during for example startup calibration.
+Also remember that there can be current spikes during, for example, startup calibration.
 A value between 25-50 milliohm can be a good starting point.